quras-official/development-logs/web-wallet-logs.md

 # Quras web wallet logs
+### 2020.11.30
+Fixed bugs:
+- Language symbol display issue
+- Create tx error on JSLib 1.9.9
+- Token display bug when an address has no tokens

 ### 2020.11.10
 Fixed audit issues:
 - Token is not set properly and leads to failed API calls